melihgunduz/softrental-frontend/README.md

 # Softrental renting dApp (softrental-frontend)

 This project is a frontend part of Paribu Hub Bootcamp final project.
 You can find smart contract of this project in my repo.
+The smart contract of this project is here: https://github.com/melihgunduz/renting-smart-contract

 ## Table of Contents